About this listing

-There is 1 large double bedroom with a generously sized jack and jill ensuite bathroom and another room the same size which is currently used as a treatment room but can be used as a children's bedroom.
-These rooms have their own lobby and make up a guest suite.
-They are perfect for families who don't mind sharing .
+There are 2 large double bedrooms with a generously sized shared jack and jill ensuite bathroom.
+One room has a kingsize double bed and the other has twin beds which can be zipped together to form a super king size double bed or be used as two singles.
+These rooms have their own lobby which is accessed via the main house, and make up a guest suite.
+They are perfect for couples, families and/or friends who don't mind sharing a bathroom.

 If you are interested in renting the entire house, there are also 4 further bedrooms which are currently used by us with a master bedroom/ensuite and 3 children's bedrooms which could also be used by adults.
 These 3 generous sized rooms share a family bathroom.
 We have alternative accommodation close by if you would like to rent out the entire house without us being there - this would be done with a separate negociation and would need to be rented out for at least a week.